jfallt/PBI-Github/README.md

 ### Golden Dataset Methodology

 * The Service Analytics PBI environment uses a modified version of the [golden dataset](https://exceleratorbi.com.au/new-power-bi-reports-golden-dataset/)
-* Version history, commentary, and documentation are captured in this github repository
+* Version history, commentary, and documentation for queires are captured in this github repository
 * Additions, updates (optimizations etc.), and changes require a new branch and approval
-* .pbix files are re-published to web after branch is merged

 #### Golden Dataset Diagram
 <details>